alephzero/alephzero/README.md

 }
 ```

-An optional `init` and `iter` flag can be added.
-    A0_INIT_AWAIT_NEW,  // or MOST_RECENT or OLDEST
-    A0_ITER_NEWEST,     // or NEXT

 An optional `INIT` can be added to specify where the subscriber starts reading.
 * `INIT_AWAIT_NEW` (default): Start with messages published after the creation of the subscriber.
 * `INIT_MOST_RECENT`: Start with the most recently published message.
 Useful for state and configuration.
 But be careful, this can be quite old!
 * `INIT_OLDEST`: Topics keep a history of 16MB (unless configures otherwise).
 Start with the oldest thing still in there.